 - Sign up for a Search Ads account.

 - Add a valid credit card.

-For more details, watch the Campaign Setup tutorial.
+For more details watch the following video tips:

 If you want to cross promote to your existing app downloaders or add them as an audience customer type, make sure to use the Apple ID associated with your iTunes Connect account when you sign up for Search Ads.

 If you have a campaign that’s already performing well in one country storefront, it may be eligible to run in another.
 Use our Duplication feature to save time and copy ad groups, keywords and other settings across.

 Ad Groups are a collection of keywords and targeting attributes relevant to the app you’re promoting in App Store search results.
 You can set specific targeting criteria and bid amounts for each ad group.

 To make each ad group as efficient and effective as possible, think about how users search.
 Each ad group should focus on a common theme or strategy related to your app in anticipation of how users might search for it.